Digital Accessibility Grants

 Award Conditions

-Upon receipt of grant funds, award recipients and their project teams will:
+Upon receipt of grant funds, award recipients and their digital accessibility project teams will:

-• Complete four formal accessibility checks of their course content throughout the process and make updates based on the report to meet WCAG and ADA requirements.
+• Complete four formal accessibility checks of their course content throughout the process and make updates based on the report to meet Web Content Accessibility Guidelines (WCAG)2.1 AA and Americans with Disabilities Act (ADA) requirements.
 Accessibility checks will occur at the following Intervals:

 • Pre-revision/before the course